DenisEps/TennisCoachingWebApp/docs/CONTEXT.md

 - **Supabase Row-Level Security (RLS):**
   Configure RLS rules so that coaches can only access their own data and clients can only access their own bookings.
 - **Sensitive Data:**
-  Store API keys and service credentials securely in environment variables or through Supabase’s configuration.
+  Store API keys and service credentials securely in environment variables or through Supabase's configuration.
 - **Database Indexing:**
   Ensure frequently queried fields (e.g., `start_time` in sessions) are properly indexed.
 - **Stateless Architecture:**